Table of Contents

 The most obvious thing that a BOP and CPP have in common is the fact that they are insurance bundles that are designed to save businesses money while providing comprehensive coverage.

 When it comes to the coverage itself, standard BOPs and CPPs will usually both include general liability and property coverage, and the coverage itself will usually be pretty similar, meaning that both a BOP and CPP should cover similar business liability risks and property perils.

-The main difference between the two is that a BOP is a pre-packaged bundle, while a CPP is not.
+The main difference between business owners policy vs. commercial package policy is that a BOP is a pre-packaged bundle, while a CPP is not.
 When you purchase a BOP, you know what policies you are getting.
 But when you purchase a CPP, you can pick and choose the coverages that you would like to package, even though it typically does include general liability and property coverage as well.